mweuro/ML_2024/task_3/README.md

-# Task 3 - coming soon
+# Task 3 - Introduction to classification and regression trees (CART)

+Coming soon...